gijit/gi/README.md

 recommend, and one that motivated gijit's development), you'll know that this is of little concern.

+    ii) Then run that Lua source on LuaJIT.

 So while the front end of gijit is derived from GopherJS, there is no javascript source generated.

-There's still quite a bit of javascript remnants in the source, however, as many corner cases haven't been tackled, so that might have misled a cursory inspection.
+There's still quite a bit of javascript remnants in the source, however, as many corner cases haven't been tackled.
+So that might have misled a cursory inspection.

 I have adopted the practice, in the GopherJS